These Ice Castles Near Boston Are a Must-See Winter Wonderland

 Explore 25 million pounds of ice constructed into tunnels, slides, and towers.

-When the weather hits freezing, very few things could draw Bostonians out of their cozy apartments.
+When the weather hits freezing, very few things can draw Bostonians out of their cozy apartments.
 But the opportunity to traipse around an epic ice sculpture may be one of them, and soon, you can do just that at the Ice Castles in North Woodstock, New Hampshire, just two hours outside of Boston.

-Needless to say, IG opportunities abound, although your best selfie opportunity is atop the frozen throne.
-But if you want to get into something more active, the space also offers horse-drawn sleigh rides, snow tubing, a Mystic Forest walk, a private VIP alcove to book for special occasions, and new this year: an illuminated frozen fairy village as well as a separate ice sculpture garden.
+For guests seeking something more active, the space also offers horse-drawn sleigh rides, snow tubing, a Mystic Forest walk, a private VIP alcove to book for special occasions, and new this year: a Polar Pub where you can belly up to the ice-sculpted bar for winter-themed cocktails.

 Now as the ice artist behind the New Hampshire castle and other locations in Utah, Wisconsin, New York, and Minnesota, Christensen’s crews grow 5,000 to 12,000 icicles a day and these “farmed” icicles serve as the literal building blocks of his giant, interactive structures, stacked both vertically and horizontally and melded together by slush.

-Tickets for the ice castle are $20 per person Monday through Thursday, and $27 per person Friday through Sunday.
-Kids ages 4 to 11 are $15 Monday through Thursday, and $22 Friday through Sunday.
+This is not a journey to be taken on the fly: While tickets are technically available on-site, they can cost more and routinely sell out, so plan ahead.
+Tickets for the ice castle are $20 per person Tuesday through Thursday, and $27 per person Friday and Saturday.
+The ice castle is closed Sunday and Monday.
+Kids ages 4 to 11 are $15 Tuesday through Thursday, and $22 Friday and Saturday.
 Weekend rates also apply on holidays and winter school breaks.
 You can purchase tickets online.